Brainspotting Therapy in Boise for Anxiety, Trauma, and Nervous System Dysregulation

 Extended sessions available.
 More Information Here.

-Brainspotting is a focused, brain–body therapy that helps access and process experiences stored beneath conscious awareness.
-By working with eye position and the nervous system, the approach supports integration where words alone may not reach.
-It is grounded in attunement, pacing, and nervous system safety.
+Brainspotting therapy supports adults and teens navigating trauma, anxiety, and chronic nervous system activation.
+Brainspotting supports the processing of stored survival responses and can help restore nervous system regulation over time.
+It is a focused brain-body therapy that accesses experiences held beneath conscious awareness.
+By working with eye position and internal sensation, the process supports integration where words alone may not reach.
+Sessions are grounded in attunement, pacing, and nervous system safety.

 How Brainspotting Helps

-Over time, Brainspotting can reduce reactivity, soften trauma responses, and increase capacity to stay present with emotion and sensation.
-Many people notice less activation, more clarity, and a greater sense of internal steadiness in everyday life.
-The work builds gradually and follows your system’s readiness.
+Over time, Brainspotting can reduce reactivity, soften trauma responses, and increase your capacity to stay present with emotion and sensation.
+Many people notice less activation, greater clarity, and a stronger sense of internal steadiness.
+The work unfolds gradually and follows your system’s readiness.